spotify/bigtable-autoscaler/README.md

 # bigtable-autoscaler

-You have a Bigtable cluster and you would like to optimize its cost by having the right size at any given time.
+You have a Bigtable cluster and you would like to optimize its cost by using the right number of nodes at any given time.
 Then you should consider using the Bigtable autoscaler service!

+Many Bigtable clusters have uneven load over time.
+To avoid wasting capacity (and money), it's desirable to scale down the cluster during off-hours.
+The Bigtable autoscaler lets you do that without being hands-on.

+## Getting started

+### Prerequisites

+* A production Bigtable cluster (or several) to autoscale.
+* Service account, with the right permissions.
+    * If the autoscaler is running is the same GCP project as all the Bigtable clusters, the Compute Engine Default Service Account is sufficient.
+* Docker.
+* PostgreSQL database (for production use; if only trying out ???).

+### Running

+To run the bigtable-autoscaler service locally:

+mvn clean install???
+???

+## Examples

+???

 ## How does it work?